- The fastest fish in the ocean all have one thing in common: they are long, narrow, and have special adaptations to

 Normally, when water passes over the widest part of the shark’s body, especially right near the gills, it suddenly experiences something called flow separation, in which the water slows down and drops in pressure, causing small eddies and vortices to form.
 The result of all this water flow is additional drag and turbulence against the body.
 In order to prevent this from occurring, the denticles will automatically flex up, as if they’re shape-shifting in real-time, so the shark can swim faster and more quietly through the water.
 This phenomenon is so useful that it’s actually been copied in swimsuits to prevent drag from occurring.

-Moving stealthily through deep waters, the blue shark is one of the top predators of the world’s ocean.
+Moving stealthily through deep waters, the blue shark is one of the top predators of the world’s oceans.
 Measuring up to 12 feet long and sometimes weighing more than 400 pounds, they have a long, sleek body and elongated snout with a recognizable bright blue coloration on their upper half.
 Like the mako shark, they have denticles covering the sides of their body to significantly reduce drag and turbulence in the water.
 Reports suggest its normal speed is somewhere in the range of 20 to 40 miles per hour.

 Read here to learn more about the blue shark.

 This medium-sized fish, characterized by the shiny silver body and black stripes, operates on a predictable schedule; gathering in small schools of several fish, they move from tropical inshore waters to shallow mud or sand flats to feed.
 It is estimated that this species can achieve speeds of up to 40 miles per hour, making it one of the fastest fish in the ocean.